Your Questions About COVID-19 Breakthrough Infections, Answered

 Here's what to know about infections that occur among people who've been fully vaccinated

-When Paul Adamson, MD, first noticed he had a runny nose one day in mid-July, he figured it was an allergic reaction to the dust he’d kicked up doing yardwork.
+When Paul Adamson, MD, first noticed he had a runny nose one day in July 2021, he figured it was an allergic reaction to the dust he’d kicked up doing yardwork.
 But when the runny nose didn’t clear up, he decided to get tested for COVID-19.
 Even though he was fully vaccinated, he had plans to fly to San Francisco to attend a baby shower, and he didn’t want to risk exposing the attendees—or the other passengers on the airplane.

 “I didn’t actually think I had it,” says Adamson, an infectious disease physician at the David Geffen School of Medicine at UCLA in Los Angeles.
 But just to be safe, he bought a rapid antigen test at a grocery store.
 “It came back positive 15 minutes later.”
 He canceled the trip.